Sviatobor-ai/blog-backend/docs/GENERATION_REFACTOR_MAP.md

 1) "Route orchestration wrapper" — extract the `/artykuly` creation flow into a dedicated service while keeping handler signatures identical.
 2) "Shared prompt builders" — centralize generation/enhancement prompt assembly utilities for both assistant generators and the enhancement writer.
-3) "Publication helper module" — move `document_from_post` and slug/canonical normalization into a shared publication utility for reuse by enhancers/exporters.
+3) "Publication helper module" — `document_from_post` now lives in the shared publication utility (`app/services/article_publication.py`) for reuse by enhancers/exporters.
 4) "Enhancer seam cleanup" — factor citation handling and research invocation in `ArticleEnhancer` into pure helpers, readying for API exposure.
 5) "Queue runner dependency injection" — allow `GenRunner` to accept generator instances for easier testing and reuse.
 6) "Parallel client dependency provider" — add a configurable provider for `ParallelDeepSearchClient` to align with existing OpenAI/SupaData dependency patterns.